My family and I love to travel and explore new places. We have been blessed to travel across the United States.

 For our family vacation in 2017, we drove out to Virginia on a week-long road trip.
 We spent the first three days in Virginia Beach, which is an incredible place to visit.
 We also spent some of that time on the breathtaking Outer Banks of North Carolina.
 The Outer Banks is a group of barrier islands that stretches 200 miles along North Carolina's coast and offers pristine beaches, beautiful homes, cool shops, fine restaurants, and miles of shoreline.
 There is so much to see and do there.
 Here is a look at the top 10 things to do in the Outer Banks of North Carolina.

 1. Visit the Cape Hatteras National Seashore

-The Cape Hatteras National Seashore is a must-see when visiting the Outer Banks of North Carolina.
+The Cape Hatteras National Seashore is a must-see when visiting the Outer Banks.
 The U.S. government designated it as the first national seashore to protect its beauty.
-It is made up of seven villages on Hatteras Island and has 70 miles of shoreline that runs between Oregon Inlet to the Ocracoke Inlet.
+It is made up of seven villages on Hatteras Island and has 70 miles of shoreline that runs between Oregon Inlet and the Ocracoke Inlet.
 It is home to some of the best birding, fishing, shelling, surfing, and beaches.
 Other fun activities include swimming, crabbing, kayaking, kiteboarding, windsurfing, and snorkeling.
 It is also one of the best places east of the Mississippi River to stargaze because of how dark the sky is.